NYPD: Man kills wife, ex-wife, son, himself over custody dispute

 Police say a housekeeper called 911 from the apartment on 30th Drive near 23rd Street in Astoria after 9 p.m.
 Monday.

-The two dead women -- believed to be his 38-year-old current wife and 47-year-old ex-wife -- and his 6-year-old son were all found shot in the home.
+The two dead women -- believed to be his 38-year-old current wife, Saskia Shields, and 47-year-old ex-wife -- and his 6-year-old son were all found shot in the home.

 The man, later identified as James Shields Jr., was found in the backyard near the door.
 Police say he was also shot and his throat had been slashed.
 A gun was found near his body.